agreements-network/blackstone/README.md

 # <a name="Tutorials">Tutorials</a>

 ### Tools (coming soon)

-Provides an overview of the tools, specifically EPM to help understand how to deploy and wire smart contracts
+Provides an overview of the tools, specifically how the Agreements Network leverages `burrow deploy`.
+This will help users understand how to deploy and wire smart contracts utilizing `burrow`.

 ### Smart Contract Framework (coming soon)

-Delivers an introduction to the smart contracts in this project and walks through the concepts to deploy a basic framework of upgradeable smart contracts to build applications.
+Delivers an introduction to the smart contracts in this project and walks through the concepts to deploy a basic framework of upgradeable packages of smart contracts wired together as micro-services in order to build applications.

 ### My Application (coming soon)

-Build a web app to interact with your smart contracts.
+Build a web app to interact with your archetypes and active agreements.

 # <a name="DevelopAndTest">Develop & Test</a>